Disposable vape vs. cigarette: A direct comparison

 - Propylene glycol (PG) and vegetable glycerin (VG): These two substances form the basis of the e-liquid and are responsible for vapor production.
 They are approved for use in many food products and cosmetics.

-- Flavorings: Food flavorings that are responsible for the taste.
+- Flavorings: Food flavorings that are intended for the

 The crucial point is what not The following is included: Since no combustion takes place, the vapor of an e-cigarette contains neither tar nor carbon monoxide.
 According to the Federal Institute for Risk Assessment (BfR) According to current knowledge, the aerosol from e-cigarettes is significantly less harmful to health than tobacco smoke.
 However, this does not mean it is harmless.
 It is a reduced-risk alternative for smokers, but not a wellness product.